What is Regenerative Medicine? A Beginner’s Guide to PRP, Stem Cells, and ESWT

 What to expect:

-Quick procedure with minimal discomfort.
-Many patients experience immediate reduction in inflammation with progressive improvement over several weeks.
+Quick procedure.
+Many patients report a reduction in discomfort, with progressive support noticed over several weeks.
+Results are patient-specific.

 How These Treatments Work Together